- [Total: 13 Average: 2.8]

 |Domestic Gross: $29,077,547||Overseas Gross: $2,593,073|

-Joe Roth agreed to finance the movie and paid Weinstein $4 million for the rights and put Rent into production for $50 million.
+Joe Roth agreed to finance the movie and paid Weinstein $4 million for the rights.
+The budget for Rent was $50 million.
 Revolution’s financing slate agreement with Sony had Sony contribute 42.5% of the budget and 100% of the marketing costs.
 Sony distributed in most territories.

 Rent opened over the crowded Thanksgiving frame and received $27 million for its domestic marketing spend.
 It bowed against Yours, Mine and Ours, Just Friends, The Ice Harvest and In The Mix.
 Mixed reviews and dated material did not help its appeal and it pulled in $10,016,021 for the weekend and a total of $17,138,943 for the 5-day holiday frame.
 It placed #5 for the weekend led by the holdover Harry Potter and the Goblet of Fire.
 More Pointless Trivia: Chris Columbus directed the first two Harry Potter installments.